 Neil Bowler is a Specialist Musculoskeletal Physiotherapist and Fellow of the Australian College of Physiotherapists.
-He works in private practice in Perth and lectures at both undergraduate and postgraduate level.
-His clinical and post-graduate teaching experience extends over 30 years.
-Neil has a Post Graduate Diploma in Manipulative Therapy and Post Graduate Diploma in Sports Physiotherapy from Curtin University in Western Australia.
-He was awarded a Master of Science in Manipulative Therapy in 2009 and his investigation into the effects of a simulated manipulation position on internal carotid and vertebral artery blood flow was published in 2011.
+He works at The Neck & Jaw Clinic in Perth and lectures at both undergraduate and postgraduate level.
+His clinical and post-graduate teaching experience extends over 38 years.
+He completed post-graduate Diplomas in Manipulative Therapy and in Sports Physiotherapy from Curtin University and a Master’s degree in Manipulative Physiotherapy from Oxford Brookes University.
+He has research papers published in the area of safety and screening issues related to neck manipulation and on the effects of manual therapy for the neck.

 Jayce Gilbert is a Specialist Musculoskeletal Physiotherapist and Fellow of the Australian College of Physiotherapists.
 He completed his physiotherapy degree and master of manipulative therapy degree at Curtin University in Western Australia.
 He is the principal of Peak Musculoskeletal in Melbourne, Australia.
 He also teaches under and postgraduate musculoskeletal physiotherapy students through various courses in Australia and as an associate lecturer at the University of Melbourne.
 He has a special interest in the neural tissue assessment and its manual therapy application in the management of musculoskeletal disorders.